 Berkeley Energia Limited (“Berkeley”) (ASX/AIM: BKY) is developing Europe’s largest uranium project, delivering sustainable jobs and fuelling Europe’s clean energy future.
 The project was transformed by the discovery of the shallow, high grade Zona 7 deposit which, when integrated into the overall development plan, makes the project one of the lowest cost producers globally.

-Given these highly favourable fundamentals, the company is currently in discussions with potential funding and regional offtake parties, and has also commenced a full BFS.
+- Acquisition of the Debiensko Premium Hard Coking Coal Mine, and following the completion of a Scoping Study in early 2017, is currently in discussions with potential funding and regional offtake parties, and has also commenced a full BFS

 The fully permitted Buck Creek Mining Complex is one of the last remaining large-scale undeveloped blocks of high quality coal with direct barge access to the Ohio River system that is not controlled by a major U.S. coal producer.
 The Ohio River system feeds domestic coal-fired power plants and coastal export coal terminals in the Gulf of Mexico.

 Paringa recently completed a Bankable Feasibility Study which confirmed that the Buck Creek Mining Complex will be a very low capex and a high margin coal mine producing +6 million tons per annum.
 With forward sale agreements and environmental permits already in place, Paringa recently finalised its funding requirements, and commenced construction in August 2017, with production to commence by mid-2018.

 Apollo Minerals Limited (“AON”) (ASX: AON) recently acquired an 80% interest in the Couflens tungsten-copper-gold project (“Couflens Project”) in southern France.